-Over the period of time Kota Doria, due to its light weight and comfortable feel Kota Doria fabric has found many applications, since its origin.
-A wide range of fashionable garments like sarees, suits, lehengas, stoles, scarves and furnishing are made with this fabric.
+Like many other handicrafts across the country, over a period of time Kota Doria found many applications since its origin, especially thanks to its lightweight and comfortable identifier.
+A wide range of fashionable garments like sarees, suits, lehengas, stoles, scarves and home furnishings are created with this weave that remain significant in today’s modern pace.

 Cotton and silk act as raw material for this fabric.
 It is very popular for its gossamer feel, sheerness and coded texture this type of fabric is ideal for airy bright summer wear.